galaxyproject/galaxy-hub/src/events/gccbosc2018/sponsors/index.md

 # CollaborationFest Sponsorships

-Two days of collaborative work events, also known as hackathons and codefests, will follow the conference.
+[CollaborationFest](/src/events/gccbosc2018/collaboration/index.md) will follow the conference.
 Community members collaborate to extend the platform and ecosystem of Galaxy and any projects of interest to the BOSC community.
 We are also seeking sponsorships for this event.
-Please contact the [GCC & BOSC organizers](/src/events/gccbosc2017/organizers/inidex.md) if you are interested in sponsoring these two days.
+Please contact the [GCC & BOSC organizers](/src/events/gccbosc2017/organizers/inidex.md) if you are interested in sponsoring CollarorationFest.
 Participation in these events is free.
 Sponsorships are much welcomed as they provide sustenance for the participants.

 | | Peta | Tera | Giga |
 | ----: | :----: | :----: | :----: |